 We exist to make our community a better place to live, work, and play.
 We provide an avenue for the business people in our community to create a positive business environment.
 We also provide the local business community with a vehicle to promote their region to the outside world – either for tourism or business investment.
 We then serve to help people find their way when they arrive.

 We are headed by a volunteer Executive and Board of Directors who are elected annually.
-In addition to the elected representatives, the Board reserves seats for appointees from the Town of Fort Frances, Economic Development Office, AbitibiBowater, Business Improvement Association, and Couchiching First Nation.
-At the present time, we employ a Chamber Manager - Dawn Booth and Community Development Officer - Cassandra Parise as well as a Tourism Ambassador during the months of July and August.
+In addition to the elected representatives, the Board reserves seats for appointees from the Town of Fort Frances, Rainy River Future Development Corp., Business Improvement Association, Pwi-Di-Goo-Zing Ne-Yaa-ZHing Non-Profit Advisory Services, Couchiching First Nation, and Ministry of Energy, Northern Development, and Mines.
+At the present time, we employ a full-time Chamber Manager.

-Our Board of Directors meet monthly to help formulate and review various policies, proposed actions, programs and projects so that the best interests of the Chamber and community can be accomplished through concerted action.
-The Board also provides the personal leadership, enthusiasm and support necessary to help coordinate and build an effective organization geared to solving community problems and to evaluate and act on issues which come before them.
+Our Board of Directors meet monthly to help formulate and review various policies, proposed actions, programs, and projects so that the best interests of the Chamber and community can be accomplished through concerted action.
+The Board also provides the personal leadership, enthusiasm, and support necessary to help coordinate and build an effective organization geared to solving community problems and to evaluate and act on issues that come before them.